Nick Pivetta shows toughness but is that enough to earn him another start?

 His fastball averaged 93.1 mph compared to an average of 95.4 last season.

-Pivetta got nine swing-and-miss strikes in his 106 pitches for an 8.4 percent swing-and-miss rate.
-Last season that rate was 12 percent.
+Pivetta got nine swing-and-miss strikes in his 106 pitches for an 8.4 percent rate.
+Last season, that rate was 12 percent.

 "I don't think he had his best stuff or his best command," Kapler said.
 "But he was able to stay off barrels enough.
 He was able to fight enough.
 Those rain drops were pretty big at times and he stayed composed."

-The Phillies (32-22) lead the National League East by 2.5 games over the Atlanta Braves (30-25) but Philadelphia's starting pitching needs improvement.
+The Phillies (32-22) entered Wednesday leading the National League East by 2.5 games over the Atlanta Braves (30-25), but Philadelphia's starting pitching needs improvement.

 Pivetta wants another start.